 If you hike the Henry MacLeod Trail – beginning at the far end of Maligne Lake in Jasper National Park, you’re in for a treat.
 But unless you’re camping at the Coronet Creek Campground, accessibility is a huge issue.
 Certainly mountain climbers make it into a multi-day trip but your average Joe isn’t about to paddle 21 kilometres, hike 16 kilometres and paddle 21 kilometres out again in a day.
-However, it’s a great hike if you are planning to spend a few nights camping at either of the campsites on Maligne Lake.
+However, it’s a great hike if you are planning to spend a few nights camping on Maligne Lake.

-What you’ll see on the Henry McLeod Trail
+What you’ll see on the Henry McLeod Trail hike

 The hike starts just past the tent pads at the Coronet Creek campground.
 The trail is signed at the start and at the rustic campsite eight kilometres later.
 No other signage is around but 99% of the trail is obvious.
 The only time you may have to look around a bit for the trail is after each of the stream crossings.